readycade/readyroms/README.md

 eg: n64.zip / n64.7z or snes.zip / snes.7z ect

-The newer python based GUI app is more user friendly.

 It puts everything in ALL THE RIGHT PLACES!
 ```
 eg: /recalbox/share/roms/$console_name